Whojoo/LittleFlame/README.md

 In the end we had a great time working on this game and we learned a lot.

+# Issues
+This was a new experience for us, working with 3D.
+But at the same time we wanted to showcase this on a Xbox 360.
+First tests were all done on a pc since it was just faster than constantly sending everything to a Xbox 360.
+At one point we decided to have 1 person test the game on a Xbox 360 as well.
+One thing we did not pay attention to is the available RAM, or memory management of any kind.
+So we had to find all memory leaks and we had to think about memory usage.
+I think that for 3D games this was our biggest lesson, make sure you do not carelessly use memory.

 # Authors
 [Yannick Lange](http://www.yannicklange.com/) - Main programmer and it was his idea
 Arnout Verburg - Programmer, Designer, Artist